influxdata/docs-v2/content/flux/v0.x/get-started/syntax-basics.md

 ```

 Use the custom function `topN` and the `humidity` data stream variable defined
-above to return the top three data points in each input table (each room).
+above to return the top three data points in each input table.

 ```js
 humidity